moodyhunter/qtcreator-wakatime/README.md

 # Information:

 This repo is a fork of https://github.com/BlurryLight/qtcreator-wakatime which is a fork of https://github.com/nonametr/qtcreator-wakatime.
-The original repo provides binary plugin up to Qtc4.9, which is too old to work with the latest Qtc, and this is a fork from https://github.com/BlurryLight/qtcreator-wakatime to make it possible to update builds and make releases at my own pace, sometimes I contribute back to it too.
+The original repo provides binary plugin up to Qtc4.9, which is too old to work with the latest Qtc, and this is a fork from https://github.com/BlurryLight/qtcreator-wakatime.

 # Aim:
 QtCreator plugin for automatic time tracking and metrics generated from your programming activity by using [wakatime](https://wakatime.com).